The artists residencies Art Explora – Cité internationale des arts

 Director of the Haus der Kulturen der Welt (HKW) in Berlin

-Learn more
+See more

-Photo credit: Alexander Steffens.
+Photo credit: Alexander Steffens

-Artistic Director of the Serpentine Galleries
+Artistic Director, Serpentine Galleries

-Learn more
+See more

-Photo credit: Tyler Mitchell
+Photo credit: Tyler Mitchell.

 The programme encourages creation in all its forms while facilitating its distribution to the general public, in line with Art Explora’s global mission.
 Meetings with artists, studio visits, workshops, performances, film screenings, etc. are thus organized.
 In this respect, the residency open its doors to the general public in July for the Open Studios: les rencontres de Montmartre.
 The previous editions welcomed each time more than 2500 visitors to meet and discover the work of the artists around a collective exhibition, performances, workshops, concerts and conferences.